 From Thailand to Laos

-Travellers bound to Laos can bring stamped Visa or apply for Visa on-arrival.
+Travellers bound to Laos are required visa exemption or else stamped Visa for Laos or apply for Visa on-arrival.

 From Laos to Thailand